aisynapze/plugin-trustgo/README.md

-# @elizaos/plugin-trustgo
+# @toddli/plugin-trustgo

-This plugin provides actions and providers for interacting with trustgo - https://trustgo.trustalabs.ai/.
+This elizaOS plugin provides actions and providers for interacting with trustgo - https://trustgo.trustalabs.ai/.

 ## Description